Kindala: Production

 The album was produced by Nestor Madrid.
-Jimmy Cliff sang on "Me Abraça E Me Beija", which he also cowrote.
+Jimmy Cliff sang on "Me Abraça e Me Beija", which he also cowrote.
 "Fé Cega, Faca Amolada" is a cover of the Milton Nascimento song.
 "Jet Ski" is a protest song about, among other things, environmental degradation in Brazil.

+Critical reception

-Critical receptionEntertainment Weekly wrote that the album melds "the rough rhythms of Bahia with modern technology."
-The Chicago Tribune stated that the "samba-reggae" sound "joins thundering Afro-Brazilian bloco afro percussion with the well-recognized rhythms and social messages of reggae."The Province stated that Kindala adds "reggae and African rhythms to a mighty orchestra of latin percussion."
-Newsday determined that it "leans most heavily towards a percussive unification of samba's big-bottom strut with reggae's langurous lope."
+Entertainment Weekly wrote that the album melds "the rough rhythms of Bahia with modern technology."
+The Chicago Tribune stated that the "samba-reggae" sound "joins thundering Afro-Brazilian bloco afro percussion with the well-recognized rhythms and social messages of reggae."The Province said that Kindala adds "reggae and African rhythms to a mighty orchestra of latin percussion."
+Newsday determined that it "leans most heavily towards a percussive unification of samba's big-bottom strut with reggae's languorous lope."

 AllMusic wrote: "In contrast to so much of the softer, more jazz-influenced pop that has come out of Rio de Janeiro, Kindala is grittier and notably percussive, yet consistently melodic."